ClericPy/torequests/doc/obsolete/old_doc.md

+# torequests  - v3.0.1

+## Inspired by [tomorrow](https://github.com/madisonmay/Tomorrow).
+To make async-coding EASY & smooth, nothing to learn.(It fits Windows, Python 2/3 compatible)

+## Give one way to use async functions easily & make asynchronous requests by tPool.

 > Abandon Tomorrow library, but use original **concurrent.futures** by default.
 Because NewFuture class is a child class of Future, it can use as_completed function to get future object sequence in finish-time sorting.